Kriegster1673/Git-for-Web-Development-Project/pc.md

 git is a version control thing and GitHub is the same thing but other people and colllab

 2. Why do we create a branch?
-To  isolate our work from other team members
+To  isolate our work from other team membe

 3. What is the purpose of a pull request?
 Is to communicate to others about the changes you made